Organization Type

 1. Be a student at Athens State enrolled in at least 6 hours

-2. Be a student member of the Institute of Management Accountants (only costs $25 and details are below)
+2. Be a student member of the Institute of Management Accountants (only costs $25 — see below for details)

 That's it.
 It's so easy, and there are so many benefits you receive as a member.
 Being a member of the IMA gets you access to scholarships and awards, mentoring, conferences, publications, tons of discounts, and so much more.
 Being a member of the Accounting Club is just as beneficial.
 We go on plant and industry tours so you can see the things that we talk about in class come to life.
 We do tons of community service which improves our community but also boosts your resume (we have worked with CASA, Habitat for Humanity, Salvation Army, Limestone County Food Bank, and animal rescue organizations).
-We go to conferences and other educational events, compete with other student chapters across the U.S., have educational meetings on campus, and tons more.
-While our activities may be held virtually for the time being, you do not want to miss out on all our IMA Student Chapter has to offer.
+We go to conferences and other educational events, compete with other student chapters across the U.S., have educational meetings, and tons more.
+We have about eight club meetings each year held virtually at noon to make it convenient for our students.
+Our speakers are amazing, from all different accounting areas and from all over the country.
+If you are interested in leadership opportunities, ask your professors about becoming an officer.
+You do not want to miss out on all our IMA Student Chapter has to offer!

 You can be involved as much or as little as you want.
 We're not a high-pressure organization.
 But the first step is to become a member!